 Admission decisions are based on a composite of information including previous academic performance, comments from referees, relevant professional activities, proposed research statements and standardized test scores, if applicable.
 Applicants are assessed of their academic excellence, research potential and communication.

 Chemistry receives over 300 applications annually from all over the world and we have approximately 60 positions.
 It is extremely competitive.
 The general average of our intake class is above A- for both the MSc and PhD programs.

-Registered students receive a stipend of at least a minimum of $20,300 plus additional funding to cover tuition and fees.
+Registered students receive a base funding which includes tuition and incidental fees.
 Students must maintain good academic standing in the Department of Chemistry to receive funding.
 Please see Financial Package for more information.

 The average time to completion of degree is 12-16 months for a Master of Science, and four to five years for the Doctor of Philosophy.
 Highly qualified applicants with a GPA of A- or higher may also be eligible to enter the doctoral program directly with a Bachelor's degree.
 A major advantage in registering directly to the PhD program is the time to completion.
 If you add the time of a MSc on to a PhD, the date of completion can lengthen to 5-7 years.

 Incoming graduate students with a Bachelor of Science degree are routinely registered in the Master of Science program.
 Upon successful completion of one year of graduate study and one full-course equivalent, students may be eligible to transfer directly to the Doctoral program without writing a Master's thesis.
 All residence and course credits obtained in this first year are then applied toward the Doctoral requirements.

 A listing of International Degree Equivalencies is available from the School of Graduate Studies.
 Please note that although the SGS admission requirement is mid-B, the Department of Chemistry requires standing of at least B+.
 However, applicants admitted to the graduate program in Chemistry usually hold a higher Grade Point Average than B+.